-D. Other:
+Other:

-- A commitment and understanding of the Treaty of Waitangi (and application to health) and a willingness to work positively in improving health outcomes for Maori. - Current full NZ driver's licence with ability to drive a manual and automatic car (required for roles based in the community or where the role may be required to work across multiple sites). - Proficiency in Microsoft Office, Word, Outlook, PowerPoint, Internet resources and e-mail. - A high standard of written and spoken English.
+- A commitment and understanding of the Treaty of Waitangi (and application to health) and a willingness to work positively in improving health outcomes for Maori. - Current full NZ driver's license with ability to drive a manual and automatic car - Proficiency in Microsoft Office, Word, Outlook, PowerPoint, Internet resources and e-mail. - A high standard of written and spoken English.